3 Reasons why artists varnish their work

 This does all the heavy lifting for you.

 By painting an isolation coat, it provides an even sheen and a glass-like surface, so when you apply the final varnish, it will just glide on.
 It’s a bit like laying a thin glass sheet over the paint surface and then applying a varnish to the glass.

 So rather than the varnish soaking into sections of absorbent canvas, it ‘sits on top of the isolation coat.

 N.B.
 An isolation coat has to be done with a gloss medium.
 When it’s dry, you can then apply varnish of either Matte, Satin or Gloss depending on your taste which will always supersede the glossy isolation coat finish.

 Mix the isolation coat to the consistency of single cream

 I use products from Golden Acrylics.
-Liquitiex, Winsor & Newton and Atelier Interactive all have slightly different medium choices, but the same principles apply.
+Liquitex, Winsor & Newton and Atelier Interactive all have slightly different medium choices, but the same principles apply.

-Golden Soft Gel Gloss – it must be the gloss version, the satin and matte version of soft gel are not recommend due to the matting agent in the medium.
+Golden Soft Gel Gloss – it must be the gloss version; the satin and matte version of soft gel is not recommended due to the matting agent in the medium.
 The gloss will dry the clearest of the gels.
 Even if you want to finish with a Matte surface, apply the gloss isolation coat.

 - 2 parts Soft Gel Gloss